Mass spectrum of the $\Omega\bar{\Omega}$ states: Numerical analysis

 In addition to the aforementioned inputs, the QCD sum rule framework involves two auxiliary parameters: the continuum threshold $s_0$ and the Borel parameter $M_B^2$.
 Their values are fixed following the standard prescriptions in Refs.~\cite{Shifman,Reinders:1984sr,P.Col}, which are grounded in two widely accepted criteria.
 First, the convergence of the OPE is examined by comparing the magnitude of each higher-dimensional contribution to the total OPE result.
 The admissible range of $M_B^2$ is then chosen such that the truncated OPE series exhibits satisfactory convergence.
 Second, the pole contribution (PC) is evaluated to ensure the dominance of the ground-state signal.
 As emphasized in Refs.~\cite{Chen:2014vha,Azizi:2019xla,Wang:2017sto}, the spectral density for multiquark systems contains large powers of $s$, which tend to suppress the PC.
 In the case of hexaquark states, the PC is therefore required to be no less than $15\%$ of the total, thereby maintaining a sufficiently strong ground-state component.
 These two selection criteria can be formalized as follows:

 The determination of an appropriate continuum threshold $s_0$ is carried out following the methodology outlined in Refs.\cite{Qiao:2013dda,Tang:2016pcf,Qiao:2013raa}.
 The guiding principle is to identify the value of $s_0$ that produces an optimal stability window in the mass curve of the baryonium state, within which the extracted mass exhibits minimal sensitivity to variations in the Borel parameter $M_B^2$.
 In practice, $s_0$ is varied by $0.1$ GeV to determine its lower and upper bounds, and the resulting range is used to estimate the associated uncertainty in $s_0$ \cite{Wan:2020oxt,Wan:2020fsk}.
+In Appendix B, we discuss in detail the significance of the continuum threshold parameter $\sqrt{s_0}$ within the QCD sum rule framework and its impact on the extracted mass values.

 With the above preparation the mass spectrum of the baryonium states can be numerically evaluated.
 For the $0^{-+}$ $\Omega\bar{\Omega}$ baryonium state in Eq.~(\ref{Ja0-+}), the ratios $R^{OPE}_{0^{-+}}$ and $R^{PC}_{0^{-+}}$ are presented as functions of Borel parameter $M_B^2$ in Fig. \ref{fig0-+}(a) with different values of $\sqrt{s_0}$, i.e., $3.4$, $3.5$, and $3.6$ GeV.
 The reliant relations of $m_{0^{-+}}$ on parameter $M_B^2$ are displayed in Fig. \ref{fig0-+}(b).
 The optimal Borel window is found in range $1.8 \le M_B^2 \le 2.6\; \text{GeV}^2$, and the mass $m_{0^{-+}}$ can then be obtained: